Body Language Skills Course in Singapore

 - Develop an understanding of why people behave in particular physical ways

 - Recognise the common mistakes when interpreting body language

-- Understand your own body language and what you are communicating at all times
+- Understand your own body language and what you are communicating.

 Below is the list of course content of our Body Language Skills training course